 His current film as director is Changeling.
 It’s a surprising story about a real event that started in 1928.
 To tell you about the plot is to expose a bit too much.
 Suffice to say that the event is an emotional one involving a mother and her son and the truly infamous interactions with the corrupt and inept Los Angeles police department.

 The main character is Christine Collins played by Angelina Jolie.
-Jolie has become a lightning rod for criticism mainly as a result of her own choices in life.
+Jolie has become a lightning rod for criticism mainly as a result of her own life choices.
 She chooses paths that beg attention and many reviewers just can’t get around that.
 Her portrayal here is excellent and yet half the reviews I see mock her handling of the role.
 It’s just not warranted.
 She plays it wonderfully.

 Another prime character is played by the always-dependable John Malkovich.
 He plays a local religious icon determined to expose the injustice and extremes of the police.
 Malkovich is one of those actors that seemed timeless to me but not now.
 Here he clearly looks much older and it’s going to be hard to adjust to seeing him playing old men from here on out.
 Of course this effort is no different than the rest of his work.

 The story is a bit detailed and can demand at times that the viewer pay attention without drifting too far.
 For me that doesn’t mean it was slow.
 Some have said that.
 It was long but it always had my attention.

 A few of the scenes are downright gut-wrenching.
 Do not see this if you’re not able to handle serious pulls at your heart and mind.